 In the “good ‘ol days” as a kid, I remember having a big ‘ol TV antenna on our roof…with a rotor and a big dial to turn it toward distant stations.
 There were only 3 local stations at the time, which we got but thanks to the rotor we also received stations from Asheville, Knoxville & Charlotte.
 The only real reason to get cable when it came along was to get stations more clearly, maybe get a few more channels and to get the antenna off the roof.
 I had TV cable as soon as it was available and kept it until this past summer, about 30 years.
 After my bill went up to over $250 a month, with stations being dropped and countless service problems with the local cable company I finally “cut the cord!”

 I have since been turned on to video streaming devices.
 There are many to choose from, such as the Amazon Fire stick.
 There are numerous Android streaming boxes available too.
 I use the Nvidia Shield box (about $200.)
 I have also used the Mi box ($69.00) and others priced as low as $30.
 They all do the same thing…..but the better boxes have bigger processors and more memory so they are faster.
-Out of the box you get many streaming channels, but again lots are by subscription like Netflix & Hulu.
-One downside, you can only watch it on the TV it is hooked up to….not others in your house.
+Out of the box you get many streaming channels, but again most are by subscription like Netflix & Hulu.
+One downside; you can only watch it on the TV it is hooked up to….not others in your house.
 Using the free software Kodi, and adding different free streaming “builds,” you can get movies, TV shows and lots of free stuff.
 This is all perfectly legal as you are streaming the content, not downloading to own…or sell.
 Kind of like folks who stream our radio stations….free music.
 You are supposed to pay only if you download songs to own.
 The great part about my set-up is that you can watch current TV shows whenever you want, not just when they are broadcast.
 For that reason a DVR is not needed.
-Same with movies…some even currently in theaters.
+Same with movies.

-The local power company will soon be offering Internet service and at that time I will sever all ties with the cable company.
+The local power company will soon be offering Internet service (still waiting for it out my way) and at that time I will sever all ties with the cable company.
 I have set several folks up with this system, some keeping basic cable and setting up the streaming box for movies and shows they can’t get otherwise.
+Some just installing an antenna for local stations.
 I am available to consult for anyone else who wants to “CUT THE CORD!”